 First-year students will be required to sign a rental contract with The Young Americans that commits the student to an apartment lease for 8.5-9.5 months, depending on course sequencing plan.
-Each student's cosigner must also guarantee their student's lease obligations.
 The only way to break the lease is to find another Young American student to sublet.
 That sublet must be formally processed through a signed, separate lease agreement with The Young Americans.